elsamuko/schema_demo/README.md

 # schema demo

-Small demo to validate a python dict, json, yaml and xml with the same schema.
+Small demo to validate a python dict, json, yaml, xml and ini with the same schema.

 ## Usage